I had Gastric Bypass 11/18/08 and I have so far lost 95 lbs. I'm now 158 lbs, and hoping to lose another 15 lbs. Is it too early for a Tummy Tuck?

 I have a vast experience with body contouring in massive weight loss patients.
 You do not state how tall you are which would help figure out if you are close to your ideal body weight.
 Weight loss is faster with gastric bypass than lap band.
 Often patients plateau out for a while than have a second period of rapid weight loss.
 If only 15lbs stand between you and your ideal body weight, you can have a tummy tuck.
 It is possible that you would need a lower body lift as well.
 Your plastic surgeon should be able to determine that.
 It is best to see a board certified plastic surgeon who has experience with body contouring in massive weight loss patients.
 You do have a higher risk for complications( healing issues due to poor nutritional status, deep venous thrombosis, pulmonary embolus, revisionary surgery, etc.).
 Best of luck.

 Tummy tuck after weight loss

-You should be proud of losing so much weight! ideally, you will get the best result by losing as much weight as possible prior to surgery.
-Having your weight stable is also a helpful factor.
+You should be proud of losing so much weight!
+Ideally, you will get the best result by losing as much weight as possible prior to surgery.
+Having your weight stable is also a helpful.
+Best wishes.